htammen/n-odata-server/README.md

 ---
 __At the moment we are at the absolute beginning.
 Either contribute to the project, be patient or have a look for the other solutions at the market.__

-If you want to contribute send us an email.
+If you want to contribute send us an [email](mailto:h.tammen@tammen-it-solutions.de) to `h.tammen@tammen-it-solutions.de`.
 We are collaborating via a [Slack Team](https://slack.com/) and will invite you to this as soon as we receive a request for contribution.